 My goal is to create an inclusive and welcoming learning experience for everyone.
 I try to use language, examples and exercises that promote a sense of belonging to the field of mathematics and computer science, but please let me know if there is anything I can do to improve.

+There will be no more quizlets after 03/13.
 There will be a weekly in-class quizlet (every Friday, about 10-15 minutes).
 Each quizlet will consist of 1-2 problems, taken directly from the problem sets or in-class exercises (up to a small change in the numbers).
 Sometimes, a quizlet will be an anonymous reflection quizlet, in which you can provide anonymous feedback as to how the course is going for you so far (what you like, what you don't, how might you apply this material, what I can do to help).
 I will simply take attendance when you turn in your reflection quizlets to give you full credit.
 All quizlets are closed book/notes (unless otherwise specified) and must be completed individually.
 I will drop your lowest quizlet score.

 Every quizlet will have a question at the end which asks "What did we cover this week?" in which you are to write 2-3 bullet points of the main topics we covered in the particular week of the quizlet (M,W,F).
 This method of "retrieval" has been shown to be effective in forming stronger memories of what you have learned.

-Practice, practice, practice!
+There will be no problem sets due after 03/31.
 The problem sets provide you with opportunities to practice problem solving, and more importantly, to figure out what you understand and where you need additional practice.
 The problems will challenge you to apply your knowledge to something we haven't directly seen in the lecture exercises.
 Some of the problem sets will involve a small programming component.
 If you need additional practice beyond the problem sets, there are many practice problems (with solutions) in these textbooks.
 The problem sets will also contain an anonymous reflection question, which are to be filled into a Google Form.
 Once you complete the form, you will take a screenshot confirming your submission, and then attach it to a comment in your problem set submission on Canvas (this way, I know you completed the reflection, while remaining anonymous).

 Submission and grading

+The final problem set self-assessment is due on 04/02.
 The problem set questions will be posted on the calendar page of this site and you will upload an electronic copy of your solutions (as a single PDF file) to the corresponding Assignment in Canvas.
 After the submission deadline (on Tuesdays), I will post my solutions and you will then be responsible for self-grading your solutions, using this guide (with rubric).
 Your self-assessment will be due on Thursday following the (Tuesday) due date of the problem set -- so this is a good way to study for the Friday quizlet!
 You will then be assigned a grade for your combined problem set solutions and self-assessment (see the guide).
 We are mostly looking for effort and thought process in your solutions.
 I will drop your lowest problem set grade.